nvimdev/nvim-plugin-template/README.md

 2. Clone your plugin repo.
 Open terminal then cd plugin directory.
 3. Run `python3 rename.py your-plugin-name`.
 This will replace all `nvim-plugin-template` to your `plugin-name`.
    Then it will prompt you input `y` or `n` to remove example codes in `init.lua` and `test/plugin_spec.lua`.
 If you are familiar this repo just input `y`.
 If you are looking at this template for the first time I suggest you inspect the contents.
-After this step `rename.py` will also auto remove.
+After this step `rename.py` will also auto-remove.

 Now you have a clean plugin environment.
 Enjoy!